opengeoedu/learn.opengeoedu.de/pages/08.Fernerkundung/01.vorlesung/01.Bäume und Nachhaltigkeit/03.Nachhaltigkeitsziele/doc.en.md

 - Another important objective is SDG 15 ("Life on Land"): this includes, among other things, indicator 15.1.1, forest area, expressed as a share of the total land area.
 - Another aspect covered in our learning units is addressing urban green spaces and trees using free geo- and remote sensing data.
 SDG 11 ("Sustainable Cities and Municipalities") also aims at sustainable urban development.
 General access to public places and green spaces is an important subgoal.

-In the course part [GIS](https://learn.opengeoedu.de/gis) you can also work on your own topic for a SDG indicator of your choice in the exercises.
+In the course part [GIS](https://learn.opengeoedu.de/gis) you can also work on your own topic for a SDG indicator of your choice in the exercises (https://ilias.opengeoedu.de/ilias/goto_opengeoedu_lm_349.html).